Approximating linear response by nonintrusive shadowing algorithms: Approximating linear response by shadowing

 By our estimation, an interesting scenario where shadowing methods have small error is when the unstable ratio $m/M\ll 1$.
-This is typically the case for systems with dissipation, such as fluid mechanics, where non-intrusive shadowing is successful \cite{Ni_CLV_cylinder,Ni_nilsas,Ni_NILSS_JCP,Blonigan_2017_adjoint_NILSS,Chandramoorthy2018_nilss_ad}.
-In fact, SRB measure was invented for dissipative systems, many of which have low dimensional unstable subspaces.
-However, there are counter examples with large unstable ratio, and shadowing methods fail.
-A remedy to reduce the systematic error is given in the next section.
+This is typically the case for systems with dissipation, such as fluid mechanics, where nonintrusive shadowing is successful \cite{Ni_CLV_cylinder,Ni_nilsas,Ni_NILSS_JCP,Blonigan_2017_adjoint_NILSS,Chandramoorthy2018_nilss_ad}.
+In fact, \ree{the} SRB measure was invented for dissipative systems, many of which have low dimensional unstable subspaces.
+However, there are examples with a large unstable ratio where shadowing methods fail, such as the expanding circle to be discussed later.
+A remedy to reduce the systematic error is given in the next subsection.